soumyadip1995/ICtoAIacclerators/README.md

-## From Digital Logic to AI Accelerators
+## IC to AI Accelerators

-## Clean everything UP
+Deep learning frameworks are still evolving, making it hard to design custom hardware.
+Reconfigurable devices such as field-programmable gate arrays (FPGA) make it easier to evolve hardware, frameworks and software alongside each other.
+In order to design robust hardware, a certain level of knowledge is necessary-- ranging from undergrad elements of CS to embedded systems and definitely Deep Learning .
+It is becoming harder to find people who understand the full stack from a first principles theory.

-The aim is to understand Embedded systems from a first Principles theory.
-Most of what embedded systems curriculum  involves is teaching you a basic background of Tools and their usage.
-It becomes harder to hire people who understand the entire stack from first principles theory.
+This is a  micro curriculum that I have designed which will help you understand the system stack starting from the Building Block of ICs to AI Accelerators from a first Principles Perspective.

-This is a  micro curriculum that I have designed which will help you understand the system stack starting from the Building Block of ICs to AI Accelerators.
+*Note:- This is in NO way complete.
+I will keep updating this repo*

 ### Transistors and Digital Logic

 - Building block of ICs.
+Learn about Transistors- Follow the Book by Sedra-Smith on Microelectronic Circuits.
 BJT, FETs, Power Transistors .
 Some basic Circuit Theory:- Divide it into sub-chapters.
 [IC design wiki](https://en.wikipedia.org/wiki/Integrated_circuit_design).

 - Sequential and Combinational Circuits.
 Synchronous, Asynchronous, Register Transfer level, Introduction to VLSI design, Verilog and VHDL.